 GoPro

 GoPro’s value proposition is a leading market for action cameras.
 Their brand messaging encourages customers to push their limits and explore new experiences.
 Their slogan, “Be a Hero,” invites customers to take risks and live life to the fullest.
+GoPro’s products and messaging are designed for the next generation of adventurers and content creators, emphasizing innovation and future-ready technology.

 Red Bull